sferik/buftok/README.md

 [EventMachine]: http://rubyeventmachine.com/

 ## Supported Ruby Versions
-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against][build] the following Ruby
 implementations:

-* Ruby 1.8.7
-* Ruby 1.9.2
-* Ruby 1.9.3
+* Ruby 2.6
-* Ruby 2.0.0
+* Ruby 2.7
-* Ruby 2.1.0
+* Ruby 3.0

 If something doesn't work on one of these interpreters, it's a bug.

-This library may inadvertently work (or seem to work) on other Ruby implementations, however support will only be provided for the versions listed above.
+This code will likely still work on older versions since it has not undergone many changes since release.
+However, support will not be provided for end-of-life ruby versions.

 If you would like this library to support another Ruby version, you may volunteer to be a maintainer.
 Being a maintainer entails making sure all tests